antzm/data-science/readme.md

 ## Probablility and Statistics

 To become a good Data Scientist, someone should first understand the important statistical concepts that are used in Data Science.
 In fact, the better someone can understand the true meaning of the various statisitical concepts, the better data scientist will be.

+As susch, a detailed introduction to some basic concepts of statistics has been prepared.

 ## Linear Algebra